Western Togoland: Independence

 On September 25, 2020, secessionists demanded that Ghanaian Security forces leave the Volta Region after attacking several police stations in the North Tongu District of the Volta Region.
 In a press statement declaring their secession from Ghana, the Homeland Study Group Foundation under the leadership of Charles Kormi Kudzordz declared sovereignty over the area.
 The Government of Ghana did not take the declaration seriously, viewing it as a "joke", although prominent security expert Adib Sani urged the government to treat the issue as a national security risk.
 There have been injuries and deaths in the clashes following the declaration of independence though the Republic of Ghana claims to have gained intel on those clashes before they occurred.
 Ghana sources claim the secessionist group heading the independence movement, the Homeland Study Group, is under control.
 However, the secessionists took over arms and set up road blockades.
 The president of the Republic of Ghana has denied negotiating with the secessionists.

 Demographics

 About 4 million people live in Western Togoland.
-The languages spoken in Western Togoland include English, French, Ewe, Dangme, Avatime, and several others.
+The languages spoken in Western Togoland include Twi, English, French, Ewe, Dangme, Avatime, and several others.
 The main religions are Christianity, Islam, and Voodoo.
 The majority of the people in the region are ethnic Ewés.